-21. While tram vehicles can have many similarities to buses and coaches, a fundamental difference is the tram's inability to steer around an obstruction (such as car or pedestrian) that suddenly enters the path of the tram vehicle when very close.
+24. While tram vehicles can have many similarities to buses and coaches, a fundamental difference is the tram's inability to steer around an obstruction (such as car or pedestrian) that suddenly enters the path of the tram vehicle when very close.
 This inability to steer, arising from the fact that the tram runs on rails, also results in the tram attempting to follow the track alignment, irrespective of speed, or appropriateness of that design alignment.
 The lateral restraint provided by wheel flange contacting the rails will increase the risk of overturning at high speed.

-22. These factors require those building a tramway to consider these types of third party actions during the design phase and those operating it ensure that operational arrangements are in place to enable tram drivers to drive defensively and perform active hazard spotting.
+25. These factors require those building a tramway to consider these types of third party actions during the design phase and those operating it ensure that operational arrangements are in place to enable tram drivers to drive defensively and perform active hazard spotting.

-- 23. Although tramways can control the nature of the crossing point, they have limited ability to directly control the design of the approach or behaviour of approaching road vehicles and pedestrians.
-Tramway organisations need to work with adjacent landowners such as local authorities to reduce the risks of pedestrians, cyclists and vehicles approaching the tramway in ways that result in unsafe behaviours. - 24.
-The limited ability of the tramway companies to control activity beyond their specific infrastructure can also extend to issues around maintenance, particularly of the road surface and associated road markings which is often a responsibility of the highway or roads authority rather than the tramway.
+26. Although tramways can control the nature of the crossing point, they have limited ability to directly control the design of the approach or behaviour of approaching road vehicles and pedestrians.
+Tramway organisations need to work with adjacent landowners, such as local authorities, who do have responsibilities in these areas to reduce the risks of pedestrians, cyclists and vehicles approaching the tramway in ways that result in unsafe behaviours.

+27. The limited ability of the tramway companies to control activity beyond their specific infrastructure can also extend to issues around maintenance, particularly of the road surface and associated road markings that are often a responsibility of the highway or roads authority rather than the tramway.